revdancatt/CAT422-glitch-location-viewer/README.md

 * Convert the Path lines and walls into the JSON to, so we know where a play can walk
 * Add a player sprite to the scene and let them walk round
 * Add a simple node/socket.io chat server, with global and local chat
+* ~~Work out how the heck Glitch rotates pieces of the landscape, 'cause it sure hell ain't normally :(~~
 * ~~Some elements need to be flipped horizontally or vertically~~
 * ~~Add the name of the current location somewhere on the screen.~~
 * ~~Add a list of connected locations that the user can click to move from one location to another.~~